jrgerber/smbios-lib/README.md

 * [Examples](#examples)

 ## General info
-This project reads raw [SMBIOS](https://en.wikipedia.org/wiki/BIOS) data from either a device or file and provides the data as an API.
+This project reads raw [SMBIOS](https://en.wikipedia.org/wiki/BIOS) data from either a device, a file or a byte slice and provides the data as an API.

 For an example project using this library take a look at [dmidecode-rs](https://github.com/jrgerber/dmidecode-rs).